 Hybrid Dentures (fixed, not removable)

 Hybrid dentures are a bit more involved than implant retained/supported dentures.
 Following the needed healing period for the implants we will uncover them all and take an impression of the entire arch and implants.
 This will be sent to the lab and a design guide that screws into the implants will be sent back.
 The design process can take 2-3 appointments to verify placement of teeth and how they come together with the opposite arch.
 At time we will do a temporary prosthesis that screws into the implants before fabricating the final prosthetic appliance.
 Materials for the final prosthesis vary from a titanium bar covered in denture acrylic to titanium bars with porcelain teeth on top.
 Just as the implant retained/supported denture have endless variations so do hybrid dentures.
-For more details please come by and talk to Dr. Baldwin or Dr. Petersen and see what we can do for you!
+For more details please come by and talk to Dr. Baldwin and see what we can do for you!